-CRCC makes all its settlements and cash collateral requirements through the large-value payment system administered by the Central Bank.
-Liquidity requirements are estimated and reviewed daily, during the day and at the close of the session, considering the default of the two Members with the greatest exposure to risk in normal or stressed market situations.
+CRCC makes all its settlements and cash collateral requirements in COP through the large-value payment system administered by the Central Bank.
+Also, the CRCC admits USD as collateral Liquidity requirements are estimated and reviewed daily, during the day and at the close of the session, considering the default of the two Members with the greatest exposure to risk in normal or stressed market situations.